JohnSnowLabs/johnsnowlabs/docs/_posts/Meryem1425/2024-02-20-clinical_deidentification_generic_en.md

 text = """Name : Hendrickson, Ora, Record date: 2093-01-13, MR 719435.
 Dr. John Green, ID: 1231511863, IP 203.120.223.13.
-He is a 60-year-old male was admitted to the Day Hospital for cystectomy on 01/13/93.
+He is a 60-year-old male was admitted to the hospital for cystectomy on 01/13/93.
 Patient's VIN : 1HGBH41JXMN109286, SSN #333-44-6666, Driver's license no: A334455B.
 Phone (302) 786-5227, 0295 Keats Street, San Francisco, E-MAIL: smith@gmail.com."""